Removing a Fence So As to Share a Yard With a Neighbor

-For more information about neighbors and fences (the good and the bad), see Neighbor Law: Fences, Trees, Boundaries & Noise, by Cora Jordan and Emily Doskow (Nolo).
+For more information about neighbors and fences (the good and the bad), see Neighbor Law: Fences, Trees, Boundaries & Noise, by Attorney Emily Doskow and Lina Guillen, J.D.
+(Nolo).
 This book explains the relevant legal rules about shared fences, as well as rules about attractive nuisances and easements and other permissions to use someone else's property.

 How to Prepare a Yard Sharing Agreement

 Before tearing down any fences, be sure you and your neighbor(s) agree about key issues such as when (if at all) the fence will be rebuilt and how you will pay for this.
 Use this Sample Yard Sharing Agreement as a model in preparing your own.
-If you have a pool, hot tub, trampoline, climbing structure in the like, be sure to cover use of these items in your agreement, and make sure that you are adequately protected by your homeowner's insurance.
+If you have a pool, hot tub, trampoline, climbing structure or the like, be sure to cover use of these items in your agreement, and that you are adequately protected by your homeowners' insurance.